BlueJeansAndRain/NeedJS/README.md

     * Node.js-like module resolution algorithm is implemented including "node_modules" sub-directory lookup, and directory modules with or without "package.json" files.
         * 404 warnings may be displayed in a browser's console due to module resolution.
 This is not a bug, it's just the only way for the browser to determine if a file exists.
 For production, compiling is recommended.
     * _Node.js core modules are __not__ provided by this project._
-        * _(planned)_ They will be available via the [needy-nodecore](https://github.com/BlueJeansAndRain/needy-nodecore) project, which will be based on the [browser-builtins](https://npmjs.org/package/browser-builtins) project which is the same project that browserify uses for browser compatible Node.js core modules.
+        * They are available via the [needy-nodecore](https://github.com/BlueJeansAndRain/needy-nodecore) project, which is based on the [browser-builtins](https://npmjs.org/package/browser-builtins) project which is the same project that browserify uses for browser compatible Node.js core modules.
 * More extensible than the Node.js module system.
     * Add custom core modules.
     * Add initializers for more file types, beyond the regular JavaScript, JSON, and Node.js binary modules.